CGM & Time in Range

 Time in range versus A1C

-Without knowing the details of your highs and lows, your doctor might prescribe medication in a dose that lowers your blood sugar into hypoglycemia territory, creating a situation where you need to correct medications over time.
-Being able to know your average blood sugar levels as well as the highs and lows time in range provides a bigger picture of what’s needed to manage your diabetes.
+Without knowing the details of your highs and lows, your doctor might prescribe medication in a dose that lowers your blood glucose into hypoglycemia territory, creating a situation where you need to correct medications over time.
+Being able to know your average blood glucose levels as well as the highs and lows time in range provides a bigger picture of what’s needed to manage your diabetes.